Bria-AI/ComfyUI-BRIA-API/Readme.md

 ## Overview
 This repository contains custom nodes for ComfyUI that allow access to BRIA's API endpoints.

 To use the nodes in the workflow, you need a valid BRIA API token.
-You can get one [here](https://bria.ai/api/)
+You can get one [here](https://bria.ai/api/) (with 1000 free calls)

 You can load the workflow, which includes all available nodes, by importing the [workflow.json](workflow.json) file in this repo.